Open benchmark · 2026-05 snapshot

 The cross-task leaderboard

-Per-task bootstrap intervals
+Per-task score intervals

 How we kept the measurement honest